 - home maintenance costs.

-However, when reverse mortgage borrowers immediately take a large amount of cash out, this leaves them with less money in later years to pay for taxes, insurance, and home maintenance costs.
+However, when reverse mortgage borrowers immediately take a large amount of cash out, this can leave them with less money in later years to pay for taxes, insurance, and home maintenance costs.
 In some cases, homeowners end up defaulting on the loan when they can’t afford the taxes, insurance, and upkeep, which then leads to foreclosure.

 (Learn more about the foreclosure of reverse mortgages.)